Fangalorian/Queueing/README.md

 # Queueing

 Pretty basic framework for queueing on Nexus using in game aliases.

+Queue.nxs is what you want to import into Achaea.
+Queue.js is the same as (function) Queue in the Nexus Settings.
+It's there if you want to see the underlying code outside of the client.

 Comes with 4 functions: